 Each patient’s experience gaining access to medicinal cannabis will be different based on a number of factors.
 These include:

-- the patient’s medical history and standing conditions
+- the patient’s medical history and medical condition;

 - the dispensing pharmacy the patient uses